nhermab/DICOMPolice/README.md

 ⚠️ **IMPORTANT: Public Comment Version**

-The MADO (Manifest with Descriptive Objects) profile is currently in **Public Comment** status as part of the IHE Radiology Technical Framework development process.
+The MADO (Manifest-based Access to DICOM Objects) profile is currently in **Public Comment** status as part of the IHE Radiology Technical Framework development process.
 The implementation in DICOMPolice is based on the draft specification and is intended for:

 - **Trial implementations** for Connectathon testing
 - **Profile development feedback** and refinement